mortogo321/react-loopback-mongodb/README.md

 ## React - Loopback - MongoDB

-The demo of React with Loopbac and MongoDB
+The demo of React with Loopback and MongoDB

 ### installation
 ##### loopback